ryandingle/sapex/README.md

-# Web3 Bank - Crypto Trading Platform
+# Sapex - Crypto Trading Platform

-A complete web3 bank platform where users can buy and sell cryptocurrencies with a 0.1% platform fee - the lowest in the market!
+A complete crypto trading platform where users can buy and sell cryptocurrencies with a 0.1% platform fee - the lowest in the market!

 ## 🚀 Features